 3. Better Fuel Economy

-Taking off the converter is going to create better fuel economy for the same reasons we’ve already explained.
+Taking off the converter is going to create better fuel economy for the same reasons I’ve already explained.
 With a reduction of engine backpressure and a lower temperature, the vehicle runs more efficiently.

 As the burden on the motor is lessened, it will need fewer fill-ups.
 This is a good consequence to face, especially in light of higher gas bills.